Yurii-Adamenko/Shop/README.md

-Shop on Bootstrap 4 with proprocessor SCSS
+Shop on Bootstrap 4 with preprocessor SCSS